AntoCuc/php-rest-server/README.md

 Finally, just for giggles, DELETE it.

-## Available operations

-    PUT <host>/abc/123    -> Creates a new resource PUT <host>/abc/       -> Creates a new collection GET <host>/abc/123    -> Retrieves the resource
-    POST <host>/abc/123   -> Updates the contents of the resource DELETE <host>/abc/123 -> Deletes the resource

 ## Limitations

 1. Media types (accept header parameter) unverified - A _PUT_ resource is retrieved on _GET_.
 The accept parameter in the request is not verified against the resource media type when responding with the retained resource.
 2. Collection retrieval unsupported - A collection is a dynamically generated artefact containing all resources held at a location.
-Disregarding the accept request header parameter, the scripts, are unaware of what datatype artefact to produce.
+Disregarding the accept request header parameter, the scripts, are unaware of what datatype artefact is preferred by the requestig client.
-A naive implementation would attempt to generate a payload in the data-type requested.
+A naive implementation of collection retrieval would __attempt__ to generate a payload in the data-type requested.
+Obviously, the conversion could no be applicable to all data-types.
 A more clever implementation (quite naive still) would limit the storing of resources to a data-type for a collection and making the collection payload generation __more__ trustworthy at the expense of flexibility.
+A third implementation entails the storage in an intermediate format that would allow the creation of the requested media-type at the expense of simplicity and sanity - _my sanity, that is_.
 3. Max Payload size not configurable - The scripts do not allow for the configuration of a payload size ceiling.
-Configured Apache core limits apply.
+Currently the configured Apache core limits apply.